Femtoscopy of $DN$ and $\bar{D}N$ systems: Results

-Moving to the charm one sector of $DN$ pairs, we start with the $D^0 p$ case, which involves 16 coupled channels, free from the Coulomb interaction.
-The $D^0 p$ scattering length from the TROY formalism, $a_0=(-1.58 + \rm{i}0.27)$ fm, is to be compared with the on-shell value of $a_0=(-1.21 + \rm{i} 0.16)$ fm.
-These sizable values are indicative of the existence of a bound state close to threshold, the $\Sigma_c(2800)$ in $I=1$.
+Moving to the charm one sector, we start by showing in Fig.~\ref{fig:D0p_TROY} the correlation function of $D^0 p$ pairs, free from the Coulomb interaction and involving 16 coupled channels.
+The full TROY result contains the contribution of all these channels with some thermal weights, giving a large contribution at low momentum values (4 channels are below the elastic one, and 11 channels above it, see Sec.~\ref{sec:coupled}).
+The cusp observed at $k=88$ MeV signals the opening of the $D^+ n$ channel.
+In this case the TROY and on-shell results differ more significantly, as the interaction is now sensitive to the existence of a resonance below but very close to threshold, the $\Sigma_c(2800)$ in $I=1$.
+This is reflected in the large negative real part of the $D^0 p$ scattering length, which is $a_0=(-1.62 + \rm{i}0.48)$ fm in the TROY formalism, to be compared with the on-shell value of $a_0=(-1.44 + \rm{i} 0.35)$ fm.
 Note that the $D^0 p$ interaction also develops a bound state with $I=0$, the $\Lambda_c(2595)$.
 This state should leave a visible effect in the correlation functions of $\Sigma_c \pi$ pairs, which are not the object of the present study.
-The correlation function of $D^0 p$ pairs is shown in Fig.~\ref{fig:D0p_TROY}.
-The elastic contribution is represented by the long-dashed green line and it is somewhat comparable to the LL result, displayed by the short-dashed red line.
-We note that the variation in the scattering lengths between LL and TROY explains the different $C(k=0)$ values of the long-dashed green and short-dashed red lines.
-The full TROY result (solid black line) contains all coupled channels with some thermal weights giving a large contribution at low momentum values (4 channels are below the elastic one, and 11 channels above it, see Sec.~\ref{sec:coupled}).
-The cusp observed at $k=88$ MeV signals the opening of the $D^+ n$ channel.
+The elastic contribution, represented by the long-dashed green line, also differs considerably from the LL result, displayed by the short-dashed red line.
+This has to do with the short-distance behavior of the wave function, which differs significantly from the asymptotic form assumed by the LL approach.
+This is especially significant at low momentum, since the wave function is more affected by the influence of the subthreshold resonance.